You’re currently reading Chapter 1 of The Ultimate Guide to Adobe Illustrator for Fashion Design

 It’s used in LOADS of industries from fashion to graphics and architecture to web.

 It’s a GIANT company with engineers up the WAZOO and offices around the world.

-Since so many people use it, it’s cost effective (~$50/month or $600/year for the entire Suite) and always maintained.
+Since so many people use it, it’s cost effective (just over $600/year for the entire Suite as of February 2022) and always maintained.